ui-icts/redcap-admin-dashboard/README.md

 Each report configuration is stored as a record in a dedicated REDCap project.

 ### Usage
 After downloading and enabling this module on your REDCap instance, a link to the Admin Dashboard will appear at the bottom of the Control Center sidebar.
 A REDCap project (created with the included template) is required before the module can properly function.
+Once the module is enabled on the template project, setup is complete.

+*NOTE:* The first time this module is enabled at the project level, that project will be linked as the configuration source.
+Enabling on additional projects is possible (and necessary, if using the "Project Sync" feature), but the configuration PID will not change.
+If you need to switch to another PID for some reason, the config PID should be set to *NONE* in the module's system settings and enabled on the new project shortly after.
+The project template requires some extra customizations that are only applied under these circumstances (enabling at the project level while config PID is set to NONE).

 ### Exporting
 Export options can be found in the top right corner (above the report title), though they may be hidden on a per-report, per-user (if accessed via Executive Dashboard), or per-project (if accessed via Project Sync) basis by setting the relevant option in report config.
 Report results can be downloaded in CSV format, JSON format, or simply copied directly to your clipboard.
 Exports will include all data regardless of paging, but it will also respect any active filtering.